Skip to product information

 Low stock: 1 left

-The repeating pattern of crosses and religious figures, arranged in orderly rows on a perforated PVC surface similar to a hardware store wall, introduces a subtle critique of how objects of worship are sometimes presented as commodities to be consumed.
-This juxtaposition between sacred faith and the profane display of these objects questions the relationship between spirituality and materialism, as well as how beliefs can be commercialized.
+The repeating pattern of crosses and religious figures, arranged in methodical rows on a perforated PVC surface similar to a hardware store wall, introduces a subtle critique of how religious objects are sometimes presented as commodities to be consumed.
+This juxtaposition between sacred faith and the secular display of these objects questions the relationship between spirituality and materialism, as well as the way beliefs can be commercialized.

-The virgins, with their halos and classical prayer postures, are depicted in a stylized manner, their wide-open eyes looking directly at the viewer, as if to question the nature of his own faith or devotion.
-The crosses, omnipresent and uniformly drawn, seem depersonalized, adding a touch of monotony and detachment to the scene, as if repetition had emptied the gesture of its spiritual essence.
+The virgins, with their halos and classic prayer postures, are depicted in a stylized manner, their wide-open eyes looking directly at the viewer, as if to question the nature of their own faith or devotion.
+The crosses, omnipresent and uniformly drawn, appear depersonalized, adding a touch of monotony and detachment to the scene, as if repetition has emptied the gesture of its spiritual essence.

 View full details